High tourist season may well be upon us but the chances to get away from it all and enjoy the best places in South America in August are plentiful.

 Independence Day in Sucre, Bolivia

-Sucre may not be at the top of everyone’s must-see list when travelling to Bolivia (although it should be, the city is beautiful) yet for Bolivian the city is a kind of a huge deal.
-It was right here that Bolivia declared its independence in 1825 after years of bloody struggle and right here that the country celebrates the occasion with the greatest of gusto.
+Sucre may not be at the top of everyone’s must-see list when travelling to Bolivia (although it should be, the city is beautiful) yet for Bolivians the city is a kind of a huge deal.
+It was right here that Bolivia declared its independence in 1825 after years of bloody struggle and its here that the country celebrates the occasion with the greatest of gusto.
 Make sure you’re in town on the 6th of August for the momentous occasion, marked by street parties, great food, parades and fireworks; and plan some free time to soak up the architectural splendours of this colonial-era treasure.

-Explore Sucre
+Explore Sucre in Bolivia

 Click HERE to see our Sucre Tours